taofeeksalas/Logistics-Analysis-Dashboard/README.md

 ## 🔍 Insights Deep-Dive

 ### Product Fulfilment
-- Binders and Paper are top-selling products but contribute most to undelivered volumes.
+- Binders and Paper(office supplies) are top-shipped products but contribute most to undelivered volumes.
 - Storage and Accessories also show moderate delivery issues worth monitoring.

 ### Regional Analysis